OctopusDeploy/blog/blog/2020-02/automated-database-deployments-iteration-zero/index.md

 The artifacts help build that trust by not allowing an approval process, but it also provides an audit history.
 In three months, I could come back to this deployment and view what changed on the database.

 ### Permissions
-When implementing automated database deployments, a common question I heard was, “how can we prevent someone from inserting a script to give themselves sysadmin privileges?”
-Using the artifacts is a good start, but it doesn’t completely solve the problem.
+When implementing automated database deployments, a common question I hear is, “how can we prevent someone from inserting a script to give themselves sysadmin privileges?”
+Using artifacts is a good start, but it doesn’t completely solve the problem.
 If the DBA, or the person doing the approval, is swamped, they could easily miss that specific SQL statement in the artifact.
 The best way to prevent that from happening is to restrict the permission on the account doing the deployment.
 [Our documentation](https://octopus.com/docs/deployment-examples/sql-server-databases#SQLServerdatabases-Permissions) provides several examples, from the least restrictive to the most restrictive.
 Keep in mind, those are recommendations.
 I encourage talking to your team to determine what you are comfortable with.

 ## Where to install the Tentacle